Casper, Wyoming

 A River Runs Through It

 Casper is rated one of the hardest cities in the country to start a career.
-Limited local businesses and very low population in Wyoming can make it an ideal place to visit but a hard place to get a job and build a career.
-If you’re considering moving here then best to do so with a job you can do remotely.
+Limited local businesses and a very low population in Wyoming can make it an ideal place to visit but a hard place to get a job and build a career.
+If you’re considering moving here, then it's best to do so with a job you can do remotely.

 Casper feels most like a mountain town built for an outdoor lifestyle.
-Everyone here is into fishing, mountain biking, running, climbing or snow sports.
-The area has 53 parks, 90 miles of trails, 30 playgrounds, four dog parks and most amazing: Fremont Canyon and the North Platte River when you really ache for the greatest of the outdoors.
-Beyond getting outside Casper is thought of as a conservative city by out-of-state measurements with a focus on family and community-building.
-It is at times rated the #1 city in the country for charitable giving and for a small city has wonderful history and general museums and a wide range of restaurant and nightlife options.
-Casper in particular and Wyoming in general rank #1 in the country for gun ownership so if knowing that there are 200 registered guns per 1,000 people bothers you then steer clear.
+Everyone here is into fishing, mountain biking, running, climbing, or snow sports.
+The area has 53 parks, 90 miles of trails, 30 playgrounds, four dog parks, and most amazing: Fremont Canyon and the North Platte River when you ache for the greatest of the outdoors.
+Beyond getting outside, Casper is thought of as a conservative city by out-of-state measurements with a focus on family and community-building.
+It is at times rated the #1 city in the country for charitable giving, and for a small city, it has wonderful history and general museums and a wide range of restaurant and nightlife options.
+Casper, in particular, and Wyoming, in general, rank #1 in the country for gun ownership, so if knowing that there are 200 registered guns per 1,000 people bothers you, then steer clear.

-To get a sense of your daily options for activities check out the Casper calendar of events: https://www.visitcasper.com/events/
+To get a sense of your daily options for activities, check out the Casper calendar of events.

 Why You Should Move Here Now?